PatrickTobin15/aviation-frontend/README.md

 # Airport Arrivals & Departures — Frontend

 React (Vite) frontend for the Airport Arrivals & Departures app.
-This is the frontend half of a two-repo project — see the [backend repo](#) for the API, entity design, and full project README (architecture, user stories, deployment steps).
+This is the frontend half of a two repo project see the https://github.com/PatrickTobin15/aviation-backend/tree/main for the API, entity design, and full project README (architecture, user stories, deployment steps).

 ## Running Locally